MathMaven/MathMaven.github.io/README.md

 4. Look at Github's Guide for markdown: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)

 5. Check the WeChat for "Daily Math Challenge" problems by Dr. Wang.
 Pick one day that has not been done yet.
+Tell people the date you are working on Gitter / WeChat.

 6. Go to Codepen.io, fork off this pen: http://codepen.io/hq-z/pen/EVgwPG
 * Add your name to the top as the Author